Skip to main content

 Some of your most important OKRs belong to your human resources (HR) department around key responsibilities such as recruiting, development, and retention.

-When you establish an OKR framework in your HR department, it helps ensure that all members of the department have clear objectives and can measure their progress toward them.
+They help ensure that all members of the department have clear objectives and can measure their progress toward them.

 What Are Objectives And Key Results (OKRs)?